Daniel Pemberton – The Man From U.N.C.L.E. Theme

 The Man From U.N.C.L.E.
 Official Trailer #1 (2015) – Henry Cavill, Armie Hammer Movie HD

 In 1993, John Davis obtained the rights for a film adaptation based on the original series.
 However, the film fell into development limbo due to multiple script rewrites.
 Over the years, Matthew VaughnDavid Dobkin, and Steven Soderbergh were optioned for directing until Ritchie signed on in March 2013.
-The film premiered at Barcelona on August 2, 2015 and was released on August 14, 2015, by Warner Bros., receiving mostly positive reviews from critics and grossing $107 million worldwide on a $75–84 million budget.
+The film premiered at Barcelona on August 2, 2015, and was released on August 14, 2015, by Warner Bros.
+It received mixed reviews from critics and was a box office bomb, grossing only $107 million worldwide on a $75–84 million budget.
+Rolling Stone listed this movie 50th on the best action movies of all time.

 The Man from U.N.C.L.E. – Official Trailer 2 [HD]